pranavnatesh/pranavnatesh.github.io/_pages/about.md

 Beyond academics, I enjoy puzzle-solving, unraveling complex problems in engineering projects, and exploring languages — my favorite pastimes for mental stimulation and creativity.

-I'd be happy to answer any questions you have.
-Reach out to me via [LinkedIn](https://linkedin.com/pranav-natesh).
+I'd be happy to answer any questions.
+Connect with me on [LinkedIn](https://linkedin.com/pranav-natesh).